Health Care Provision

 The Local Offer is designed to give you information for local children and young people who have special educational needs or disabilities and their families.
 It tells you about organisations and services that can offer support around healthy lifestyles, mental health, drugs and alcohol as well as information on pregnancy and sexual health.

-There are two important people to know about if your child has health needs.
 Every area has to have a Designated Medical Officer or Designated Clinical Officer.
 Wirral has both of these people in post to help ensure children and young people meet their health outcomes.
-These people are important and work in collaboration with other health partners, social care and education.

 They ensure that children and young people’s holistic health needs are considered and that the right provision is accessed to meet the health needs.
 Having health needs should not stop children and young people achieving their outcomes.